 Israel's Iron Dome intercepts Hamas rockets, but reports suggest that it may have been hacked by China

-During the latest round of Middle Eastern violence, Israel has been protected from rockets fired from Gaza by its Iron Dome defence system.
-The mobile missile defence system has been hailed as a "game-changer" which saves lives rather than taking those of enemies, and "an extraordinary homemade rocket swatter".
+Israel's mobile missile defence system has been hailed as a "game-changer" which saves lives rather than taking those of enemies, and as "an extraordinary homemade rocket swatter".

 What is it?